 “When I was making the film, the person in me reacted to things all the time,” she said.
 “You can’t help it.
 My blood would turn cold when little girls are screaming about slitting the throats of people, and there are lots of moments like that.
 I would think.
 ‘I can’t believe these young women are getting Botoxed.
 I can’t believe they are walking around with sheets over their heads.’
 But I didn’t editorialize.
 I don’t like films that hit you over the head.
 Culture is complicated, but there’s no point in sitting in judgment although you can’t help but feel things because you’re human.”

 Another reality Pahuja presents in "The World Before Her" is how girls are seen as less valuable than boys – in both of these different worlds.
 The mother of the winner of the contest, Pooja Chopra, Femina Miss India 2009, talks about how she had left her husband after he told her to put the baby in an orphanage or kill her.
 And Prachi, the fundamentalist camp instructor – who says she likes it when the girls at the camp are afraid of her because it makes her feel important – sits by smiling as her father talks about heating up an iron rod and burning her foot when she lied as a child.
 “He has the right,” she says about her father hitting her.
 “He has given me birth, knowing that I’m a girl child, he let me live.
 In a traditional family, people don’t let the girl child live.
 They kill the child.”

 In the movie, Pahuja includes the statistic that 750,000 girls are aborted in India every year.
 She wonders what will happen in a country so obsessed with sons.

 “What I’m trying to explore with the film is how women are being used in India to create two ideas of nationalism,” she said.
 “There are these two competing ideologies and they are playing themselves out on the bodies of women.”

-More articles in WMC News & Features by Category: Arts and culture, Girls, International, Media, Religion
+More articles by Category: Arts and culture, Girls, International, Media, Religion